baumanab/udacity_ABTesting/README.md

 Evaluation metrics were chosen since there is the possibility of different distributions between experiment and control groups as a function of the experiment.
 Each evaluation metric is associated with a minimum difference (dmin) that must be observed for consideration in the decision to launch the experiment.
 The ultimate goal is to minimize student frustration and satisfaction and to most effectively use limited coaching resources.
 Cancelling early may be one indication of frustration or low satisfaction and the more students enrolled in the course who do not make at least one payment, much less finish the course, the less coaching resources are being used effectively.
 With this in mind, in order to consider launching the experiment either of the following must be observed:

 - Increased retention (more students staying beyond the free trial in the experiment group)
-- Decreased Gross conversion coupled to increased net conversion (less stuents enrolling in the free trial but more students staying beyond the free trial)
+- Decreased Gross Conversion coupled to increased Net Conversion (less stuents enrolling in the free trial but more students staying beyond the free trial)

 **Gross Conversion:**  This is the number of user-ids to complete checkout and enroll in the free trial per unique cookie to click the "start free trial" button.  dmin = 0.01